JakesMD/FastPin/README.md

 > ⚠️ FastPin only disables PWM timers in `begin()`.
 DO NOT use `analogWrite()` on the same pin.

+## Optimizing Analog Reads for Speed
+Analog reads are typically platform-specific operations.
+Nick Gammon has an excellent article detailing techniques to accelerate analog readings.
+You can explore it [here](https://www.gammon.com.au/adc).

 ## Contributions Welcome